Disclaimer:

 Some Background

-Recently I decided to create a project for my portfolio with AWS and Next JS .
+Recently I decided to create a project for my portfolio with AWS and Next JS.
 The project is using the new Media Stream API where users can take photos or videos with their device camera.
 The technology is fairly new so it doesn't support all browsers yet.

 Since I'm dealing with images and videos, I'm using AWS S3 and I also want to compress the images before storing them on S3.
-So I choose to use AWS Lambda function where when I upload the image, S3 will triggered the Lambda function and resize the image if it's larger than a certain pixel in width.
-But the problem when taking an image with a camera that facing the user (front-camera) is that the result is flipping.
-Meaning that your left will be on the right and your right on the left so I need to re-flipping it again.
+So I choose to use AWS Lambda function where when I upload the image, S3 will trigger the Lambda function and resize the image if it's larger than a certain pixel in width.

 ...And This Is Where The Loop Hell Begin

 Nothing fancy, but this code is going to do an infinite loop.
 Until today I still can not fully understand how it will trigger the loop over and over again and cost me thousands of dollars.
-I thought that it will only run once when the image was uploaded to S3, triggered the Lambda function, and saved it.
+I thought that it would only run once when the image was uploaded to S3, triggered the Lambda function, and saved it.
 That's it.
 But boy I was wrong.

 How To Avoid it?